Eddie Gormley

-Eddie Gormley (born 23 October 1968) is an Irish football coach and former player who manages Cabinteely.
+Eddie Gormley (born 23 October 1968) is an Irish football coach and former player who most recently managed Cabinteely.

 Early career

 Educated at Cabinteely Community School where he played for the School Junior & Senior teams, and also playing schoolboy football with St Joseph's Boys, Gormley joined League of Ireland side Bray Wanderers in the summer of 1987.
 He made his League of Ireland debut for Bray at Derry City F.C. on the opening day of the 1987–88 League of Ireland Premier Division season on 13 September 1987.
 He scored his first league goal at Dalymount Park on 9 October.
 After only a handful of appearances Gormley impressed in a trial at Tottenham Hotspur and was signed on a three-year contract in November 1987.
 During his time at Tottenham, Gormley would earn Republic of Ireland U-21 caps.
 He would however not play for Tottenham's first team, outside of friendlies and testimonials.
 Tottenham loaned out Gormley to Chesterfield, Motherwell and Shrewsbury Town F.C. to get some first team experience.